 In collaboration with Sweden’s Public Art Agency and the curator Edi Muka, the biennial presents Woven Songs, a series of existing and newly commissioned works that are integrated into the exhibitions or appear in public spaces in Norrbotten.
 This exhibition within the exhibition questions something as immediate as the earth and how we live our lives on

 it.
 This earth that accommodates at once a profane and magical symbolism, and figures a material ground for both sanctity, life and death, all directly beneath our feet.

 The Luleå Biennial constructs a kind of realism that often moves far away from an illustrative or documentary tradition.
 Rather the works tend to present reality as a theater: staged, alienated, longed for and, in many cases, completely absurd.
 Perhaps these spectacles can help us reconsider the meaning of realism and our actual agency, in relation not only to the -ism but to reality as such – during our time on earth.

 Karin Bähler Lavér, Emily Fahlén and Asrin Haidari,

 Asrin Haidari, artistic director

 Lulu is how Luleå first appeared in writing in 1327, a name of Sami origin that can be translated as “Eastern Water”.
-This is the title of the Luleå Biennial’s journal, published once a month from August 2018 through February 2019.
-Across six issues, through text, image and film, readers are offered different points of entry to the biennial’s overall theme: the dark landscape.
-All issues take as their starting point a public artwork in Norrbotten.
-The Lulu journal is made by the biennial’s artistic directors and invited guest editors.
-It is published on the biennial’s website and can be downloaded for printing.
+This is the title of the Luleå Biennial’s journal, fiirst published in conjunction with the Luleå Biennial 2018.
+For this years edition of the biennial readers are offered different points of entry to the biennial’s overall theme: realism today.
+The Lulu journal is made by the biennial’s artistic and invited guest editors.
+It is published here on the biennial’s website and can be downloaded for printing.
 Design: Aron Kullander-Östling & Stina Löfgren.
-Translation: Kristian Vistrup Madsen.